Walraven III van Brederode: England in 1594 and 1603

 They travelled towards London and lodged at Bethnal Green, staying at the house of "Lord Schonewal", meaning the Lord Cromwell's mansion, originally built by John Colet.
 They had an audience with Elizabeth I at Nonsuch Palace.
 They made their report to the States General on 7 November 1594.
 They brought a portrait of Prince Henry, possibly the work of the court painter Adrian Vanson.

 Bredrode was sent to England to congratulate King James on the Union of the Crowns in 1603.
-He died in 1614.
+He died on 9 September 1614.
+Scenes of his funeral in January 1615 were engraved by Simon Frisius in a suite titled Begrafenis van Walraven van Brederode.

 Robert Dudley, 1st Earl of Leicester had a portrait of "Mounsieur Brederodes" at Kenilworth Castle in 1583.